konnov/tlaki/README.md

 <<5, 6>>
 <<1, 2, 3>>

-\* with Tuples: a triple that is a definitely annotated as a tuple Pair(5, 6)
+\* with Tuples: a triple that is definitely annotated as a tuple Pair(5, 6)
 T2(5, 6)
 T3(1, 2, 3)